IjonTichy/RJPack/README.txt

     Deadly accurate, and depending on how charged it is, extremely overpowered.
 It explodes, but you can't use it to rocket jump.
 Don't bother.

+For you people who like the Marine but are playing on a server with RJPack, that's still there.
+Just scroll to the end of the class list.

 And right now, that's it.
 More will come as I get ideas (suggestions welcome).